anmolchaure/shallow_neural_network/README.md

 # shallow_neural_network

-Trainig one layer neural network and plotting accuracy and loss of training and validation datasets.
+Training one layer neural network and plotting accuracy and loss of training and validation datasets.

 STEP 1: Import all libraries essential for the model